pusher/docs/docs/channels/getting_started/flutter.md

 ### Subscribe to a public channel

-You will soon publish an event to a channel called `my-channel`, and your app will receive this event.
-But to receive this event, your app first needs to subscribe to the `my-channel` channel.
-Do this with `pusher.subscribe`:
+Before your web app can receive the event you publish, your web app needs to subscribe to the `my-channel` channel channel.
+Do this with `pusher.subscribe`.

 ```dart
 final myChannel = await pusher.subscribe(